Okay, I’ll admit – rent is a pretty boring topic. But, it is important to know how much should you spend on rent.

 Here’s how much you should be spending.

-The generally accepted rule is that 30% of your gross income should be spent on rent.
+The generally accepted rule is that less than 30% of your income should be spent on rent.

-I’m spending more than 30%, is this a problem?
+I’m spending more than 30% of my income on rent, is this a problem?

 How can I cut back on rent?